Are you looking for a new investment platform and want to diversify your asset classes? Consider farmland investing.

 According to Investopedia, crowdfunding is “the use of small amounts of capital from a large number of individuals to finance a new business venture.”
 Essentially, it’s a way for

-With farmland crowdfunding, you normally have to be an accredited investor, but there are farm REITs for those who don’t fit that investor category.
-Those tend to have a much lower buy-in point and are more accessible to the average investor.
+Usually, you have to be an accredited investor with farmland crowdfunding.
+However, farm REITs exist for those who don’t fit that investor category.
+The farmREITs tend to have a lower buy-in point and are more accessible to the average investor.

 Liquidity and Diversification

 When investing in agriculture, you’ll need to leave your money invested in the farm for several years.
 The platform will state the expected investment term, but 5 years is typically a minimum.
 When the property is sold, you’ll receive your initial contribution plus any appreciation.

 Unlike stock and bond fund investing in public markets, investing in farmland and other alternative or private investments is typically illiquid.